-Welcome to our campus.
-We are pleased to offer you a quality education in which you will be given the opportunity to receive an Associate in Applied Science degree in Nursing.
+The faculty would like to extend to you a warm welcome to our campus.
+We are pleased to offer you a quality education in which you will be given the opportunity to receive a certificate in Vocational Nursing.

 Students entering our program come from a variety of backgrounds.
 This diversity contributes directly to the quality of your educational experience.
 You will also be working closely with dedicated faculty who have considerable expertise in the areas in which they teach.